 Lecture 0.50 hour, laboratory 3 hours.

 This course provides study in intermediate/advanced jazz-dance technique, principles, and terminology.
-Topics include musicality and various jazz styles.
+Topics include musicality and a variety of jazz styles.

 DNCE 267: Contemporary Dance Workshop and Performance C